ROAD BIKE TIRE PRESSURE

 WET WEATHER

 You shouldn’t be running the same pressure in your bike tires in the wet as you would in the dry.
-If the roads are wet and greasy from falling rain or showers that fell soon before your ride, you need to slightly drop the pressure you would normally use.
+If your travel itinerary contains roads wet and greasy from falling rain or showers that fell soon before your ride, you need to slightly drop the pressure you would normally use.
 This will increase the contact patch between the tire and the tarmac, giving you better grip.

 Don’t go too crazy with how much you drop the pressure though – a reduction of around 5-10psi (0.3-0.6 bar) should be sufficient.